Partly Cloudy & Milder Saturday | WABI TV5

 From the WABI-TV5 & CW Forecast Center:

-The storm the brought the rainy, breezy and cool conditions to Maine today will continue to slide off to our northeast tonight and early Saturday.
-As today’s storm departs to our northeast a weak ridge of high pressure will move into the Northeast and bring Maine a couple of mostly dry and pleasant days both Saturday and Sunday, with temps Saturday running in the upper 50s and 60s and highs Sunday running in the mid 60s to low 70s.
+.
+As Friday’s storm departs to our northeast a weak ridge of high pressure will move into the Northeast and bring Maine a couple of mostly dry and pleasant days both Saturday and Sunday, with temps Saturday running in the upper 50s and 60s and highs Sunday running in the mid 60s to low 70s.
 A weak cold front will drift into northern Maine Sunday and that may help trigger an isolated shower over northern parts of Maine.
 The combination of high pressure building over the Canadian Maritimes and a storm and frontal system approaching New England from the west on Memorial Day will allow a cool onshore breeze to develop across Maine and that along with mostly cloudy skies and a few hit and miss showers will hold the temps in our area to the mid 50s to mid 60s, with the coolest readings being found near the coast.
 An upper level low drifting east from the Great Lakes Region will keep the skies variably cloudy both Tuesday and Wednesday along with occasional showers both days and somewhat cooler than normal temps.

-Tonight: Scattered showers tapering off, but remaining mostly cloudy, with a northerly breeze diminishing to 6 to 12 mph and low temps in the 40s.

 Saturday: Mostly cloudy early then becoming partly sunny and breezy, with high temps in the upper 50s and 60s.